rics3n/drone-ansible/README.md

       branch: master
 ```

-To addthe ssh key use drone secrets via the cli
+To add the ssh key use drone secrets via the cli

 ```
 drone secret add \